mozilla/ichnaea/docs/api/search.rst

     https://location.services.mozilla.com/v1/search?key=<API_KEY>

-A search record can contain a list of cell records and a list of WiFi records.
+A search record can contain a list of Bluetooth, cell and WiFi records.

 A example of a well formed JSON search request :